OfficeDev/VBA-content/VBA/Word-VBA/articles/shape-vertices-property-word.md

 End With
 ```

 This example creates a curve that has the same geometric description as shape one in the active document.
-This example assumes that the first shape is a B?zier curve containing 3n+1 vertices, where n is the number of curve segments.
+This example assumes that the first shape is a Bézier curve containing 3n+1 vertices, where n is the number of curve segments.